 Summary of the Limay project’s 3-year growth:

-Taking Root’s Limay Community Carbon Project is located near the rural municipality of San Juan de Limay in the province of Esteli, Nicaragua.
+Taking Root’s CommuniTree Project began near the rural municipality of San Juan de Limay in the province of Esteli, Nicaragua.
 Nicaragua is the second poorest country in the Americas, after Haiti.
 As of 2013, Taking Root has partnered with 47 different communities comprising 259 small-scale family farmers and spanning an area of 7,400 hectares.
 By the end of the 2013 planting season, it is projected that the Limay project will have planted 926,000 trees.

 Community and economic impacts

 The project creates much seasonal employment and has helped generate income for many struggling families.
-In just three years, the number of trees planted each year has grown from 5,000 to 304,800 and plantings now cover an area of 159 hectares (or about 234 football fields).
-To date, the trees planted by this project have generated over USD $590,000 for participating communities.
+In the first three years, the number of trees planted each year grew from 5,000 to 304,800 and with plantings covering an area of 159 hectares (or about 234 football fields).
+To date, the trees planted by this project have generated well over USD $590,000 for participating communities.

 The donation rate for this project is USD $9.90 per tonne, and funds for this project will be used/distributed according to the chart at right.
 A minimum of 54.5% of the carbon revenues from your donation to this project will go directly to the Limay farmers.
 Farmers sign contracts and begin the seedling development process in January 2013 for trees to be planted in May and June.